xmxxiong/xmxxiong.github.io/_posts/2016-03-21-moon-theme.md

 #### reading_time

-Set true to show reading time for posts.
+Set true to show reading time for notes.
 And set `words_per_minute`, default is 200.

 #### logo
 Your site's logo.
 It will show on homepage and navigation menu.
 Also used for twitter meta tags.